Explore Madison Like a Local: The Ultimate Travel Guide

 Flight

 Madison is home to the Dane County Regional Airport (MSN) which provides flights to and from US cities like Chicago, Minneapolis, Phoenix, Dallas, Denver, Atlanta, and Orlando.
-It’s a small, easily accessible airport so you can land, grab your bags and rental car, and be on your way.

 If you’re looking for a larger or international airport, consider checking flights from Milwaukee Mitchell International Airport or Chicago O’Hare International Airport, both an easy drive to and from Madison.